Race 3

-Race 3 is a 2018 Indian Hindi-language action crime film directed by Remo D'Souza and Written by Kiran Kotrial and Shiraz Ahmed, produced under Tips Industries and Salman Khan Films.
-The film features Salman Khan, Anil Kapoor, Bobby Deol, Jacqueline Fernandez, Daisy Shah, Saqib Saleem and Freddy Daruwala.
-It is the final installment of Race film series which started with Race in 2008 and Race 2 in 2013, but has a loosely related plot to the previous films.
+Race 3 is a 2018 Indian Hindi-language action thriller film directed by Remo D'Souza and produced by Ramesh Taurani and Salman Khan under Tips Industries and Salman Khan Films.
+The film stars an ensemble cast of Anil Kapoor, Salman Khan, Bobby Deol, Jacqueline Fernandez, Daisy Shah, and Saqib Saleem.
+It serves as the standalone sequel and third installment of the Race film series which started with Race (2008) and Race 2 (2013).